scummvm/scummvm/README.md

     Usage: scummvm [OPTIONS]...
 [GAME]

     [GAME]                   Short name of game to load.
-For example, 'monkey' for Monkey Island.
+For example, 'scumm:monkey' for Monkey Island.
 This can be either a built-in gameid, or a user configured target.